 Most dog owners have never considered the necessity of low sodium dog food.
 Low sodium dog food is most often prescribed to dogs that have some form of heart disease.
 If it has to come to your attention that your dog is in need of a diet with little to no salt, it is crucial that start them on this type of food immediately.

 What to look for, where to find it, and why your dog needs low sodium dog food can be found in this article.
 Good luck on your dog’s journey to a healthy heart.

-The Best Low Sodium Dog Food: What You Should Know
+The Best Low Sodium Dog Food

-Why is Low Sodium Dog Food Important?
+Why Is Low Sodium Dog Food Important?